 What do I need to know before going to Nashville?

 The summers are fairly warm in Nashville, so be prepared for 90-degree temperatures in months like August.
-The style of dress throughout the community is rather casual (think t-shirts and jeans), but the live music scene offers excellent opportunities to get dressed up.
+The dress style throughout the community is rather casual (think t-shirts and jeans), but the live music scene offers excellent opportunities to get dressed up.

 What is the best month to visit Nashville?

-The best time of the year to visit Nashville is between April and October when the weather is the most accommodating to travelers.
-The month of December is appropriate for a brief visit, too, if only because of the incredible Christmas decorations that cover many of the venues in Nashville, like the Opryland Hotel.
+The best time of the year to visit Nashville is between April and October, when the weather is the most accommodating to travelers.
+December is also appropriate for a brief visit, if only because of the incredible Christmas decorations covering many Nashville venues, like the Gaylord Opryland Resort & Convention.